 Here are 8 common AC installation mistakes and how to avoid them.

 1. Choosing the wrong size AC

 Choosing an Air Conditioning unit that is too big or too small for your home leads to many problems.
 Buying a small AC would mean that the heating will not be proper and will result in overwork for the AC.
-Similarly, choosing a larger AC may lead to short cycling.
+Similarly, choosing a larger AC systems in Las Vegas may lead to short cycling.

 2. Poor Drainage